ARM-software/acle/main/acle.md

 if SQRDMLAH and SQRDMLSH instructions and their associated intrinsics are available.

-### 16-bit floating-point data processing operations
+### Availability of 16-bit floating-point data processing operations

 <span class="title-ref">\_\_ARM\_FEATURE\_FP16\_SCALAR\_ARITHMETIC</span>
 is defined to <span class="title-ref">1</span> if the 16-bit